-The IT Help Center is open throughout the fall move-in weekend and extended hours during the week to assist with your technology needs.
+The IT Help Center is open throughout move-in to assist with your technology needs.
 We are here to help everyone get connected to the wired and wireless network as quickly as possible, and the information below will get you started.

 The Residential Network – Wireless and Wired

 The University provides secure, encrypted wireless access in most residences, libraries, campus dining facilities, athletic facilities, and most other public areas.
 Wireless access is not available in every campus location, but it is very widespread.
 Please note:

 - For security reasons, and because they interfere with existing BU network addresses, personal wireless access points are prohibited in the residences.

 - For best results, when purchasing new devices, look for those that can operate at 2.4GHz and 5GHZ.
 Nearly all manufactured recently will meet these guidelines.